Scholarship breakfast honors young men, welcomes keynote speaker Tyler Perry

 Wilson said she created the scholarship fund 25 years ago when she was a principal.
 The Florida representative gathered as many role models as she could in South Florida, starting with 500 people.

 “To have Congresswoman Wilson invite me here, this has been amazing,” keynote speaker Perry said.
 “I’m just honored.
 She’s doing so many wonderful things for all these amazing kids who deserve all this excitement and all the best.
-Twenty-five years of this — it’s amazing.”
+Twenty-five years of this.
+It’s amazing.”

-Miami Mayor Francis Suarez was also present and pleasantly surprised to see how many young men were given scholarships.
+Miami Mayor Francis Suarez was also present and said he was pleasantly surprised to see how many young men were given scholarships.

-“To be here and see this full, overflowing crowd of people — to me, it’s an honor to his legacy and it’s a challenge for all of us to continue to work hard to persevere that legacy every single day,” said Suarez.
+“To be here and see this full, overflowing crowd of people — to me, it’s an honor to his legacy, and it’s a challenge for all of us to continue to work hard to persevere that legacy every single day,” said Suarez.

 Wilson said she hopes that no matter what is said about these young men, that they will overcome adversity.